openl2m/openl2m/docs/feature_support.rst

      - n/a
      - n/a

+   * - Napalm (R/O) :sup:`6`
+     -
+     -
+     -
+     - (r/o)
+     - Yes
+     -
+     - Yes
+     - Yes
+     - No

 .. note::

   All driver features are automatically supported by the OpenL2M REST API! (except for SSH commands)

   *untested* means the feature likely works, but is (clearly) untested.

+  :sup:`1` The generic SNMP driver supports standard MIBs only!
+PoE may not function for 'standard' devices, as many vendors provide incorrect mapping of PoE switch-ports ID to interface index in their MIBs.

+  :sup:`2` Arista PoE support is untested, as no PoE-capable devices are available to develop and test.

-  :sup:`1` AOS-CX SNMP minimal versions:
+  :sup:`3` AOS-CX SNMP minimal versions:
   VLAN edit/change - v10.12 (no name supported), Description edit - v10.09

-  :sup:`2` Juniper's SNMP implementation on devices is Read-Only!
+  :sup:`4` Juniper's SNMP implementation on devices is Read-Only!

-  :sup:`3` The generic SNMP driver supports standard MIBs only!

-  :sup:`4` The Junos PyEZ driver expects a **device with "ELS" software**, ie running Enhanced Layer2 Software, that unifies the configuration of Ethernet interfaces access the product line. **Many MX routers do not support this, and have not been tested!**

   :sup:`5` The MikroTik driver has limited functionality.
 MikroTik does not support VLANs over SNMP.
   This driver has only been tested on a single HexS (RB760iGS) device.

-  :sup:`6` Napalm support has been tested on a limited set of devices.
-You mileage may vary!
+  :sup:`6` The Junos PyEZ driver expects a **device with "ELS" software**, ie running Enhanced Layer2 Software, that unifies the configuration of Ethernet interfaces access the product line. **Many MX routers do not support this, and have not been tested!**

   :sup:`7` SSH support is via the Netmiko library.
 Most devices supported by that library should work, but your mileage may vary!

+  :sup:`8` Napalm support has been tested on a limited set of devices.
+Your mileage may vary!